andycranston/config2tftp/README.md

 ## Pre-requisites

+The first pre-requisite is that it is possible to run the `ssh` command and login to the HP switch using a username and password.
+The HP switch I have tested the `config2ftp.exp` expect script on is a HP ProCurve 2620-24 Switch (HP part number J9623A) and the username used to ssh into the switch is `manager`.

-The first pre-requisite is that the `expect` command musy be installed and be in a directory in listed in the PATH environment variable.
+The second pre-requisite is that the `expect` command must be installed and be in a directory in listed in the PATH environment variable.

 If running the command: